Disgruntled/auth0_aws_Saml/readme.md

 While you could tweak this to work with other FBL SAML IDPs, this has alot of enhancements to work out of the box and "as is" with auth0 FBL SAML.

+Two flavours of this script are provided, samlapi_formauth.py for python2 and samlap_formauth3.py for python3.

 ## Customizing to your environment.

 This version .1 effort does not feature a config file and unfortunately the variables themselves will need to be modified.